dipcoat-image/finitedepth/doc/source/guide/define-your-own.rst

 be set in concrete classes.

 Each class defines different type variables.
-For example, :class:`SubstrateBase` needs three type variables, each assigned to :attr:`~SubstrateBase.Parameters`, :attr:`~SubstrateBase.DrawOptions`, and :attr:`~SubstrateBase.Data`.
-On the other hand, :class:`CoatingLayerBase` needs four type variables, each assigned to :attr:`~CoatingLayerBase.Parameters`, :attr:`~CoatingLayerBase.DrawOptions`, :attr:`~CoatingLayerBase.DecoOptions`, and :attr:`~CoatingLayerBase.Data`.
+For example, :class:`SubstrateBase` has four type variables, each specifying the type of the reference instance it takes, its parameters, its drawing options, and its analysis data.
+The latter three are assigned to :attr:`~SubstrateBase.Parameters`, :attr:`~SubstrateBase.DrawOptions`, and :attr:`~SubstrateBase.Data`.
+On the other hand, :class:`CoatingLayerBase` has five type variables; the substrate type and the four types assigned to :attr:`~CoatingLayerBase.Parameters`, :attr:`~CoatingLayerBase.DrawOptions`, :attr:`~CoatingLayerBase.DecoOptions`, and :attr:`~CoatingLayerBase.Data`.
-Concrete class must have all of its type variables assigned.

 All type variables are dataclasses.
 To set the type variable, take the following step: